 - Pittsburgh Penguins (NHL): $73.59 (Statista.com, 2014/2015)

-- Financial advisors can be extremely helpful if you’re moving to a new place and planning for long-term goals like retirement.
+- Financial advisors can be very helpful in navigating the financial implications of a move to a new city.
 SmartAsset’s financial advisor matching tool can pair you with as many as three fiduciary advisors in your area.
-All you need to do is answer a short questionnaire that details your current financial state and any goals you may have for the future.
-Check out SmartAsset’s list of Pittsburgh’s top 10 financial advisor firms too.
+If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+While you’re at it, check out SmartAsset’s list of Pittsburgh’s top 10 financial advisor firms.